dcodeIO/node.js-closure-compiler-externs/README.md

 var EventEmitter = events.EventEmitter;
 ```

 If a file requires a dependency, it is named in the `@fileoverview` declaration.
+You should then include the dependency
+in your compile step, too.

 License
 -------